© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairns and Standing Stones on Carnau Cefn-y-Ffordd is a scheduled monument protected by Cadw under reference BR217.
 View the official record →

-Cairns and Standing Stones on Carnau Cefn-y-Ffordd is a ring cairn situated in Breconshire, Wales, and designated as a scheduled ancient monument under Cadw reference SAM BR217.
+Cairns and Standing Stones on Carnau Cefn-y-Ffordd is a ring cairn of prehistoric date located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR217.

 Cairns and Standing Stones on Carnau Cefn-y-Ffordd dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairns and Standing Stones on Carnau Cefn-y-Ffordd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR217.